Rubilmax/foundry-gas-diff/README.md

 ### `ignore` _{string[]}_

-The list of paths from which to ignore gas reports, separated by a comma.
+The list of contract paths from which to ignore gas reports, separated by a comma.
 This allows to clean out gas diffs from dependency contracts impacted by a change (e.g. Proxies, ERC20, ...).

 _No default assigned: optional opt-in (Please note that node dependencies are always discarded from gas reports)_

 ### `match` _{string[]}_

-The list of paths of which only to keep gas reports, separated by a comma.
+The list of contract paths of which only to keep gas reports, separated by a comma.
 This allows to only display gas diff of specific contracts.

 _No default assigned: optional opt-in_